niplav/site/masturbation_and_attractiveness.md

 	:[t<qf(z);.p("μ_X≥μ_Y rejected (p≤",($z),")");.p("μ_X≥μ_Y accepted (p≤",($z),")")]}

-The argument `x` is the first sample set, `y` is the second sample set, and `z` is the p-value<!--TODO: Wikipedia-->.
+The argument `x` is the first sample set, `y` is the second sample set, and `z` is the [p-value](https://en.wikipedia.org/wiki/P-value).
 The function tests all three hypotheses and prints the result.

 One can now simply execute the test: